jaermaine/wpm-calculator/README.md

 # **WPM - Calculator**

-###### As a computer science student, the ability to type fast or faster than average benefits us greatly
+###### As computer science students, the ability to type fast or faster than average benefits us greatly
 ###### This project generates a phrase and the user must copy by typing the generated phrase
 ###### The program will then calculate the Words per Minute (WPM)